 Suitcase Deadlift is a great exercise to gain strength and stability for your core with the additional benefits of a Deadlift.

-What is suitcase Deadlift?
+What is Suitcase Deadlift?

-As the name suggest, it’s about lifting weight similar to how you lift the suitcase.
+As the name suggests, it’s about lifting weight similar to how you lift the suitcase.
 So, Suitcase Deadlift is basically a one hand Deadlift where you carry a barbell by your side.
 If you are the one who aspires to squat or Deadlift heavy then you must have strong obliques.

 Suitcase Deadlift is one of the most underrated forms of Deadlift which 90% people have never tried, even I never used to perform this form of Deadlift until I came to know about its benefits.

 Many people rely on side bend exercise to strengthen their oblique, but those movements aren’t enough to strengthen your body’s core.
 Here are introducing you a wonderful exercise that won’t just develop good looking oblique but will also help in improving your Squat and Deadlift.